Speech and Feeding Disorders Lab: Lab Team

 Marziye Eshghi, PhD

-Marziye Eshghi, PhD, is a postdoctoral research fellow in the Speech and Feeding Disorders Lab.
+Marziye Eshghi, PhD, is a postdoctoral research associate in the Speech and Feeding Disorders Lab.
 Marziye completed her doctoral research at the University of North Carolina at Chapel Hill in 2018, which focused on velopharyngeal dysfunction and resonance disorders.
 Read more about Dr. Eshghi.

 Brian joined Dr. Green's lab in 2013.
 Prior to joining the team he supported numerous research efforts studying speech, language, and audio perception at MIT and a small private research company.
 Read more on Brian Richburg.